ahegel/udacity-full-stack-nanodegree/3 Logs Analysis/README.md

 ## Database

-The database (downloadable [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)) contains three tables:
+The SQL script to create the data (downloadable [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)) results in a database called 'news' with three tables:

 * The `articles` table includes information about news articles and their contents.
 * The `authors` table includes information about the authors of articles.